 To do this, you need to get into an agreement with an electricity retailer.
+These are very common and super easy to set up.
+They are called a feed-in tariff.
 Your solar system will then be connected to the grid.

 You will be paid for the amount of power you send to the grid at an agreed-upon rate known as a feed-in tariff.
 For most households, this helps to offset any electricity bills incurred.

 Time taken for a 5kW system to pay itself?

 When you purchase a solar system, you invest in the system.
 As a result, you want to see a return on your investment.
 The return on investment is the time it takes for you to recover your investment in the solar system.